BRITISH SCHOOL OF MARKETING INTERNATIONAL

 If the student’s attendance does not improve within the two -week period or drops below 80%, the student will receive a final warning letter.
 When a student receives the final warning, his/her attendance must be 100% over the next two- week period.
 If not, he or she will be expelled.
 If any student is absent for 3 consecutive days, teachers report this to the Academic management team so that we can check students whereabouts and find out if there are any welfare issues behind their absence.

-The school will keep a written record of any warnings (both written and verbal) in the student’s file.
+The College will keep a written record of any warnings (both written and verbal) in the student’s file.
 The warning steps we take are as follows:

 - Verbal warning